wp-plugins/jb-shortener/readme.txt

 Contributors: betzster
 Tags: shorturl, twitter
 Requires at least: 3.3
-Tested up to: 3.3
+Tested up to: 3.4.1
-Stable tag: 1.0
+Stable tag: 1.1

 Changes the Short URL and the Twitter Tools URL for each post on your site using a custom, shortened domain and a base-36 encode of the post ID.

 == Description ==

-This plugin modifies the default short-url functionality to work with a custom shortened domain that you own.
-It works fully with Twitter Tools, a popular plugin for automatically tweeting about new posts.
-If you have a twitter plugin that you think we should support, let us know.
-For the nerds: we're doing a base-36 encode of the post ID as the short-url for each post.

-*Note*: This plugin no longer requires external hosting of shortening scripts.
+Changes the Short URL and the Twitter Tools URL for each post on your site using a custom, shortened domain and a base-36 encode of the post ID.

 == Installation ==